 3 Custom Facebook Audiences to Create Before You Advertise

-- Create an Audience of those who engaged with your Facebook Page – This is a pretty new feature and one that does not require your Facebook pixel code.
+- Create an Audience of those who engaged with your Facebook Page – This is a custom audience that does not require your Facebook pixel code.
 To get started, visit Ads Manager –> Audiences, then click on the blue Create Audience button and select Custom Audience.
 From there, choose the bottom option: Engagement on Facebook.
 On the next screen, choose Page.

 Next, name your Page Engagement audience, decide how many days’ worth of activity you want to group together to create that audience, and then determine what type of engagement you want to track.